cmckeague07/MyBookHandler/README.md

 Allows editing the content of uploaded books directly from the interface.

-Saves edited content back to the server.
+Saves edited content back to the local.

 Delete Books:

-Users can delete unwanted books from the server.
+Users can delete unwanted books from the local.

 Search Functionality: